-- 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, that assessment will be made on the basis of the relevant predetermined standards that have been determined in advance in accordance with the provisions of Article 16.2.
-If necessary, the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination. - 2.
-In special cases, the Board of Examiners may allow a student to take an examination in a form other than a written examination.
-A request for this must be substantiated. - 3.
-An oral examination is held by at least two examiners unless the oral examination is the only test in a course.
-In that case, no requirements are set for the number of examiners.
+1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, that assessment will be made on the basis of the relevant predetermined standards that have been determined in advance in accordance with the provisions of Article 16.2.
+If necessary, the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination.